-Form 5305-SA (Revised April 2017) under section 408(p) of the Internal Revenue Code ("Code")
+Form 5305-A (Revised April 2017) under section 408(a) of the Internal Revenue Code (the "Code")

-The Participant named above is establishing a savings incentive match plan for employees of small employers individual retirement account (SIMPLE IRA) under sections 408(a) and 408(p) to provide for his or her retirement and for the support of his or her beneficiaries after death.
+The Depositor whose name appears on the Adoption Agreement is establishing a Traditional Individual Retirement Account (IRA) under section 408(a) to provide for his or her retirement and for the support of his or her Beneficiaries after death.

-Pershing LLC, the Custodian, has given the Participant the disclosure statement required by Regulations section 1.408-6.
-The Participant and the Custodian make the following Agreement:
+Pershing LLC (the "Custodian") has given the Depositor the Disclosure Statement required under Regulations section 1.408-6.

+The Depositor and the Custodian make the following agreement (the "Agreement"):